sekantsec/sekantsec.github.io/_posts/2025-07-27-power-browser-based-phishing-detection.md

 Traditional cloud-based detection require the sharing of user data, including URLs, user activity, screenshots etc, which heavily compromises user privacy.

-With Browser-Based detectin, no URLs, page snapshots, or user activity are transmitted to the cloud.
+With BEI, no URLs, page snapshots, or user activity are transmitted to the cloud.
 Everything stays **on your device**.

 This privacy-preserving design is ideal for: